rishithsoni/pinaka-voice-assistant/README.md

-# Pinaka v0.1
+# Pinaka (v0.1)

-Pinaka is an experimental Android project focused on learning voice input, background services, and Android security behavior.
+An experimental Android project exploring voice-based control and background services.

-## Current Features (v0.1)
+## Current Status (v0.1)
-- App launch & permission handling
+- App launch and core service setup
+- Basic voice input handling
+- Call-related command triggers
-- Microphone access testing
+- Permission handling for microphone access
-- Voice-triggered actions (basic)
-- Foreground service exploration

 ## Known Issues
-- Microphone instability due to Android restrictions
+- Microphone stability affected by Android security restrictions
-- Device-specific behavior
-- Service lifecycle bugs
+- Background voice services are not fully reliable yet

-## Planned (v0.2)
+## Planned Improvements (v0.2)
-- More stable voice commands
-- Message-based actions
+- Message-based actions via voice commands
-- Basic authentication before actions
+- Improved background microphone handling
+- Reduced crashes and better command accuracy

+## Long-Term Goal
+To develop a secure voice-controlled system where actions are performed only by the authorized user, using voice recognition and/or additional authentication.

+## Note
-This project is still in development.
+This project is under active development.
-Learning and improving.
+Still learning, experimenting, and improving.